Forricide/still-feel-alive/Chapter 6.md

 The conversation pauses.

 "I'm not sure.
 Quite frankly, you appeared out of nowhere.
-How should we trust you?
+How should I trust you?
 But at the same time, I wouldn't want to let a potentially valuable opportunity pass me by."
 Sarah leans forward, just a little.
 "From what you've said, you don't remember much more than maybe your first name.
 You need a place to sleep; you need food.
-We can provide that, if you're willing to work."
+We can provide that, at least for a time."

+Her expression is still friendly, but it's suddenly sharper.
+She shivers a bit.
+"Perhaps we can discuss things further, explore your abilities. if you're willing to work."

 Willing to be a cape, she was asking.
 Use her apparent superhuman powers.